 - Authoring and publishing on the Web; Documentation and digital narratives - Students are asked to analyse some Web multimedia projects one of the sources is a YouTube channel with AV reportages from Sławin, a district of Lublin (Poland).
-The aim of these lessons is to empower students to create their own Web content - texts, photos, graphics, films, audio recordings, presentations, etc. Another goal is to analyse the AV materials and, based on students' findings, to prepare a plan for their own digital narrative, that will document the reality of their surroundings. - "Art of presentation" - Three AV recordings of lectures about copyright law available on YouTube are used as a pretext to analyse different ways of preparing presentations and how speakers can present their thoughts. - Functioning in online communities; Files without secrets - Knowledge needed to understand the topic presented in the form of an audiovisual recording (TED Talk, recorded lecture with digital presentations, etc.). - Privacy in modern times; Technological addictions
+The aim of these lessons is to empower students to create their own Web content - texts, photos, graphics, films, audio recordings, presentations, etc. Another goal is to analyse the AV materials and, based on students' findings, to prepare a plan for their own digital narrative, that will document the reality of their surroundings. - "Art of presentation" - Three AV recordings of lectures about copyright law available on YouTube are used as a pretext to analyse different ways of preparing presentations and how speakers can present their thoughts. - Functioning in online communities; Files without secrets - Knowledge needed to understand the topic presented in the form of an audiovisual recording (TED Talk, recorded lecture with digital presentations, etc.). - Privacy in modern times; Technological addictions - a video added to the lesson plan as additional material, an illustration of a phenomenon presented in a performative way the influence of surveillance cameras for modern society ("Surveillance Camera Man"), - a video added to the lesson plan as an additional material for individual exploration of the topic reportage about computer and internet addictions among young people. - Accessibility in the media

-Example: Alek Tarkowski, CopyCamp 2012
+1 Example: Alek Tarkowski, CopyCamp 2012

-Example: Jak działa komputer? #0 (szybkie streszczenie)
+2 Example: Jak działa komputer? #0 (szybkie streszczenie)